-No one is to do any work on Friday from the moment that the sun's disk stands distant from the gate by the length of its own diameter; for this is what Scripture implies when it says explicitly, "Observe the Sabbath day to keep it Holy."
+No one is to do any work on Friday from the moment that the sun's disk stands distant from the gate by the length of its own diameter; for this is what Scripture implies when it says explicitly, Observe the Sabbath day to keep it holy.52

 On the Sabbath day, no one is to indulge in ribald or empty talk.
 No one is to claim repayment of debts.
 No one is to engage in lawsuits concerning property and gain.
 No one is to talk about labor or work to be done the next day.
 No one is to go out into the field while it is still Sabbath with the intention of resuming his work immediately the Sabbath ends.
 No one is to walk more than a thousand cubits outside his city.
 No one is to eat on the Sabbath day anything that has not been prepared in advance.
-He is not to eat anything that happens to be lying about in the field, neither is he to drink of anything that was not previously in the camp.
-If, however, he is traveling, he may go down to bathe and may drink wherever he happens to be.
+He is not to eat anything that happens to be lying about in the field, neither is he to drink of anything that was not [previously) in the camp.
+If, however, he is travelling, he may go down to bathe and may drink wherever he happens to be.

 No one is to commission a Gentile to transact business for him on the Sabbath day.
 No one is to wear soiled clothes or clothes that have been put in storage unless they first be laundered and rubbed with frankincense.
 No one is to observe a voluntary fast on the Sabbath.
 No one is to follow his beast to pasture for a distance of more than two thousand cubits from his city.
 No one is to raise his hand to strike it with his fist.
 If the beast be stubborn, he is not to take it outdoors.
 No one is to take anything out of his house, or bring anything in from outside.
-If he is lodging in a booth, he is likewise to take nothing out nor bring anything in.
-No one is to break open a pitch sealed vessel on the Sabbath.
+If he is [lodging] in a booth, he is likewise to take nothing out nor bring anything in.
+No one is to break open a pitch-sealed vessel on the Sabbath.
 No one is to carry ointments upon his person or walk around with them on the Sabbath.
+No one is to pick up rock or dust in a dwelling place.
+Nurses are not to carry babies around on the Sabbath.
 No one is to put pressure on his male or female servant or on his hired help on the Sabbath.
 No one is to foal a beast on the Sabbath day.
 Even if it drop its young into a cistern or a pit, he is not to lift it out on the Sabbath.